Venice

 The largest quarter in Venice is known as Cannaregio, and you’ll find it between the Lagoon and the Grand Canal.
 The location of the Venetian Ghetto, it’s a wonderful place […]

-The main reason for choosing a Mestre hotel over staying in one in Venice is that it can be considerably more affordable.
-If you’re on a budget, Mestre offers a cheaper alternative while still being within relatively easy reach of Venice (it’s only around €2 by train, and there’s also a bus that runs every eight minutes or so).
+This is the main reason for choosing a Mestre hotel over staying in one in Venice.
+It can be considerably more affordable.
+If you’re on a budget, Mestre offers a cheaper alternative and going from Mestre to Venice is very easy (it’s only around €2 by train, and there’s also a bus from Mestre to Venice that runs every eight minutes or so).

-Hotels in Mestre tend to be bigger than those in Venice itself, which means they typically have more facilities.
+Hotels in Mestre tend to be bigger than those in Venice itself, so they usually have more facilities.
 You can either stay in Mestre for much less than you’d pay to stay in Venice, or stay in Mestre for the same price but get lots more for your money.
 Either way, you’ll get a bed for the night with better value for money.

 Another factor that makes Mestre more practical, in some ways, than staying in Venice: arriving with lots of luggage.
 Land-based public transport isn’t going to get you straight to your hotel in Venice, as there are no roads.
 That means you’ll be lugging your suitcases through cobbled streets and over tiny stepped bridges to get to your hotel.